 You should put your best and most compelling ideas on your home page.
 Longer home pages are effective because a visitor gets a good summary or snapshot of whether you’re worth investing the next 5-15 minutes of their time.
 If you hide your ideas, you may not gain their interest.
 For instance, this advisory firm has a whole page (that you have to click through 3 pages to get to) about the specific niche they serve.
 This should be on their homepage.

-7. Explain That You Do Many Services But Not One Core
+7. Explaining That You Do Many Services, But Not One Core

 Have you seen this man below on the left before?
 We’ve seen him on so many advisor’s websites that we have a running joke in our office: he must be the world’s best-kept secret billionaire to need so many financial advisors.
 But in all seriousness, try and find some interesting or different photos.
 You can be original and still use stock photos.